keboola/developers-docs/overview/encryption.md

 {% endhighlight %}

-If you want to encrypt e.g. only password The body of the request is simply the text string you want to encrypt (no JSON or quotation is used). e.g. encrypting:
+If you want to encrypt a single string, a password for instance, the body of the request is simply the text string you want to encrypt (no JSON or quotation is used).
+To give an example, encrypting

     mySecretPassword

-yields:
+yields

     KBC::Encrypted==ENCODEDSTRING==

-If you happen to receive the error:
+If you happen to receive the following error,

     This API call is only supported for components that use the 'encrypt' flag.

-ask a Keboola Developer to enable encryption for your [docker extension](/extend/docker/), for [Custom Science](/).
+ask a Keboola Developer to enable encryption for your [Docker extension](/extend/docker/), or your [Custom Science](/).

 You can use sample Postman requests from collection